FatherofHeathens/HarryPotterAmongUs/README.md

 https://www.youtube.com/watch?v=b22hzt0sPhE&lc=UgwfTwSKfYn_ASfQxL14AaABAg

 # Installation Instructions (Launcher)
 This mod comes packaged with an easy to use launcher.
+NOTE: The launcher sometimes gets flagged as a virus/unsafe.
+If you have any problems with the Launcher or concerns with it's safety, you can install the mod tradationally. (see below)

 - Verify you have installed the [C++ Redist](https://aka.ms/vs/16/release/vc_redist.x86.exe).
 - Click on the tab labeled "Releases" on the right of this page.